AppaXD/mastermind/README.md

 `-file <local_file_name>` - Set the word list the program uses to the given local file (local wordslist.txt by default.)

-e.g, `ruby mm.rb -self -file otherlist.txt -lives 10 -length 5`
+e.g, `ruby index.rb -self -file otherlist.txt -lives 10 -length 5`

+Compact:

+accepts no optional paramters, made to be as small as I could make it with it still being playable.